jeffniv/math5973NivProj2/readme.md

-# title: "A Simple Framework for Singular Spectrum Analysis"
+# A Simple Framework for Singular Spectrum Analysis
-# author: "Jeff Nivitanont"
+# by Jeff Nivitanont
-# date: "April 10, 2020"
+# April 10, 2020

 # Intro